kolibril13/plywood-gallery/README.md

 Jupyter writes the image to the path and adds information about image_path, style, cell type, and corresponding code into a JSON file.
 This JSON file is read by javascript and the elements are placed on an HTML page.

+# Notebook formatting
+Formatting with black can be done this way:
+`black --python-cell-magics capture_png  docs/gallery.ipynb`

 # Attribution